jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 $$
 h
 $$
-to the final predicted word.
+to the final predicted word say "A".
 7. Move to the next time step with
 $$
 h_1
 $$
-and the last predicted word as input.
+and the last predicted word "A" as input.

 <div class="imgcap">
 <img src="/assets/rnn/cap12.png" style="border:none;;">